mpalash/aliakbarmehta/_content/sss-~-paintings.md

 ---
+title: sss ~ Paintings
 layout: content
-title: 'sss ~ Paintings'
-parent: 'SITE : STAGE : STRUCTURE '
 tag: artwork
 pubdate: '2014'
+summary: >-
+  The Paintings of Iconic landmarks of Mazgaon were commissioned by the artist as part of the project **SITE : STAGE : STRUCTURE**, exhibited at Clark House, Mumbai.

+  The images were painted by **Narendra Dewoodkar**, a retired banner-painter from Mazgaon living in Vashi, Mumbai.
+parent: 'SITE : STAGE : STRUCTURE '
 ---
 ![](/assets/img/site-stage-structure_paintings.jpg)
 ![](/assets/img/chinese-temple.jpg)